Tim Pickup: North Sydney Bears

-Tim Pickup was the only North Sydney Bears player chosen in the 26 man squad when he toured Europe with the 1973 Kangaroos, captain-coached by 'Immortal' Graeme Langlands.
+Tim Pickup was the only North Sydney Bears player selected for the 26-man Kangaroos squad that toured Europe in 1973, captain-coached by Graeme Langlands.
+Pickup played in 14 out of 19 tour games, behind Arthur Beetson with 15, and also played in four of the five test matches, including the 21–12 First Test defeat to Great Britain at Wembley, and the third match to decide the series.

-Pickup played in four Tests, including the 21-12 First Test loss to Great Britain at Wembley and 12 tour matches.
-He generally played at five-eighth, though he was selected at halfback in the 2nd Test against France.
-The 13th Kangaroo Tour was a huge success as the Australians retained the Ashes with a 2–1 series win over Great Britain, a 2–0 series win vs France, where 'Ímmortal' Arthur Beetson became the first Indigenous Australian to captain an Australian team in any sport.
-The mighty Kangaroo's had an overall tally of 17 wins from 19 games.
+Pickup generally played at five-eighth, though he was selected at halfback in the 2nd Test against France.
+On the 13th Kangaroo Tour, Australia successfully retained the Ashes with a 2–1 series win over Great Britain, and a 2–0 series win against France, where Arthur Beetson became the first Indigenous Australian to captain an Australian team in any sport.
+The Kangaroos had an overall tally of 17 wins from 19 games.
 Their only other loss was against St. Helens.

-Tim's last Test Match for Australia as a North Sydney Bear was against the touring Great Britain side in 1974 series.
-He was named the Bears player of the year for the 1973 and 1974 seasons.
+Pickup's last Test Match for Australia as a North Sydney Bear was against the touring Great Britain side in the 1974 series.
+He was named the Bears' player of the year for the 1973 and 1974 seasons.

-Frustrated at North Sydney's policy towards player retention and its lack of ambition in recruiting star-quality players, Pickup decided it was time to move on and signed a massive (for the day) five-year contract to captain Canterbury-Bankstown, (#406) who were known as the Berries at that time.
+Frustrated at some of North Sydney's policies towards their players, Pickup subsequently signed a well-remunerated five-year contract to captain Canterbury-Bankstown, (#406) then known as the Berries.